nais/doc/docs/operate/how-to/command-line-access.md

 ```

 A successful run will output how many clusters and where the kubeconfig file is written to.

+## Install kubectl

+Follow the instruction to install [kubectl](https://kubernetes.io/docs/tasks/tools/) for your OS.
+The next step of this guide verify that you have access to our clusters, so you can skip the "Verify kubectl configuration" section in the instructions.

 ## Verify access